The Brno 2026 ISO C++ Committee meeting has just finished. It was the first

 temperature in Kelvin, or length in meters (as a size, not a position).
 Such

-typically meaningless.
+negative values are typically meaningless.

 Absolute quantities stand in contrast to: